pitt-miskov-zivanov-lab/ACCORDION/README.md

 ### Input
-- A .xlsx file containing the baseline model to extend, in the tabular format with the following column headers, see [`examples/input/BaselineModel_Tcell.xlsx`](examples/input/BaselineModel_Tcell.xlsx)
+- A .xlsx file containing the baseline model to extend, in the [BioRECIPE model](https://melody-biorecipe.readthedocs.io/en/latest/model_representation.html) format, see [`examples/input/BaselineModel_Tcell.xlsx`](examples/input/BaselineModel_Tcell.xlsx)
-Element Name, Element IDs, Positive Regulators, Negative Regulators, Levels, Initial 0
-- Machine reading output file with the following header, it has potential interactions that could be added to baseline model, see [`examples/input/CandidateEvents_Tcell.csv`](examples/input/CandidateEvents_Tcell.csv)
+- Machine reading output file, in the [BioRECIPE interaction](https://melody-biorecipe.readthedocs.io/en/latest/bio_interactions.html) format, it has potential interactions that could be added to baseline model, see [`examples/input/CandidateEvents_Tcell.csv`](examples/input/CandidateEvents_Tcell.csv)
-RegulatedName, RegulatedID, RegulatedType, RegulatorName, RegulatorID, RegulatorType, PaperID
 - Property files containing the property expression based on BLTL syntax, they are the golden properties that the extended models should satisfy, see them at directory [`examples/input/Properties_Tcell/p1`](examples/input/Properties_Tcell/p1)

 ### Parameters